venenux/simpleticket/devel.md

 License
 -------
-simpleticket109 are released under GPL2 license too, diue as original, osTicket is released under the GPL2 license.
+simpleticket109 are released under GPL2 license too, due as original, osTicket is released under the GPL2 license.
 See the included [LICENSE.txt](LICENSE.txt) file for the gory details of the General Public License.